kokiagata/Technical-Document/README.md

 # Technical-Document
-A technical document page for JavaScript
+This is a technical document page illustrating JavaScript.
+This project enforced me to learn how to use various CSS functions, which include flex features as well as inlining divs.